Iron Mountain Road: 17 Miles, 314 Curves, 14 Switchbacks, 3 Pigtails, and 3 Tunnels

-Iron Mountain Road is a demanding 17 miles scenic drive, located in the Black Hills of South Dakota, with 314 curves, 14 switchbacks, 3 tunnels and 3 pigtails (turns which loop over their own road, allowing the road to climb rapidly).
+Iron Mountain Road is a demanding 17-mile scenic drive located in the Black Hills of South Dakota, featuring 314 curves, 14 switchbacks, 3 tunnels, and 3 pigtails (turns that loop over their own road, allowing the road to climb rapidly).

-Set on the boundary of Pennington and Custer counties in the U.S. state of South Dakota, this scenic road is totally paved and winds round and round to the 1.659m (5,445ft) summit.
-It winds its way through Black Hills National Forest and Custer State Park and past Mount Rushmore National Monument.
-The road is famous for its views, horseshoe curves, and the three places it makes 360 degree turns- where the road completely circles around and passes over itself as it climbs the side of the mountain. if you are prone to car sickness due to tight curves, is not the drive for you.
+Situated on the boundary between Pennington and Custer counties of South Dakota, this scenic road is entirely paved and winds round and round to the 1,659m (5,445ft) summit.
+It meanders through the Black Hills National Forest and Custer State Park, passing Mount Rushmore National Monument.
+The road is famous for its views, horseshoe curves, and the three places it makes 360-degree turns—where the road completely circles around and passes over itself as it climbs the side of the mountain.
+If you are prone to car sickness due to tight curves, this is not the drive for you.